databricks/databricks-sdk-py/docs/workspace/jobs.rst

         :param tasks: List[:class:`Task`] (optional)
           A list of task specifications to be executed by this job.
         :param timeout_seconds: int (optional)
           An optional timeout applied to each run of this job.
-The default behavior is to have no timeout.
+A value of `0` means no timeout.
         :param trigger: :class:`TriggerSettings` (optional)
           Trigger settings for the job.
 Can be used to trigger a run when new files arrive in an external location.
 The default behavior is that the job runs only when triggered by clicking “Run Now” in the Jobs UI or sending an API request to `runNow`.
+        :param ui_state: :class:`CreateJobUiState` (optional)
+          State of the job in UI.

+          * `LOCKED`: The job is in a locked state and cannot be modified. * `EDITABLE`: The job is in an editable state and can be modified.
         :param webhook_notifications: :class:`WebhookNotifications` (optional)
-          A collection of system notification IDs to notify when the run begins or completes.
-The default behavior is to not send any system notifications.
+          A collection of system notification IDs to notify when runs of this job begin or complete.

         :returns: :class:`CreateResponse`